tetratelabs/istio-0to60/docs/ingress.md

 !!! warning "When using K3D"

-    If you have opted to run Kubernetes directly on your local machine with K3D, use "localhost" instead:
+    If you have opted to run Kubernetes directly on your local machine with K3D, use "127.0.0.1" instead:

     ```{.shell .language-shell}
-    export GATEWAY_IP=localhost
+    export GATEWAY_IP=127.0.0.1
     ```

 ??? tip ":material-console:{.gcp-blue} A small investment"